Basic Academic Skills Exams in Reading, Writing and Mathematics

 There are now two ways for education students in Pennsylvania to pass the basic academics skills tests in reading, writing and mathematics.

 - Pre-service Academic Performance Assessment (PAPA) test: One or all three modules may be taken at one test appointment.
 The PAPA series is passed by achieving a score of 220 or higher on all three modules, or by the Composite Score Option.

 - Praxis® CORE Academic Skills for Educators test: The Pennsylvania Department of Education has authorized the Praxis® Core Academic Skills for Educators tests as an alternative to the PAPA.
-A minimum of 156 (reading), 162 (writing) and 150 (mathematics) are required.
 A composite scoring option is available.